 Regular attendance and promptness are essential to a student's academic career and social development.
 Therefore, each student is expected to attend school daily unless there are serious reasons to the contrary.
-In order to ensure that students understand that their education is a top priority, the following absence, dismissal and tardiness policies are hereby to be followed by students and parents alike.
+In order to ensure that students understand that their education is a top priority, the following absence, dismissal, and tardiness policies are hereby to be followed by students and parent(s)/guardian(s) alike.